Smanar/Domoticz-deCONZ/README.md

+## Warning
+Due to a problem with Domoticz connection framework, this version use a synchronous mode for request, not a big difference for local request, but it can be visible on usage.

 # Domoticz-deCONZ
 It's a python plugin for Domoticz (home automation application).
 It use the deCONZ REST API to make a bridge beetween your zigbee network and Domoticz using a Dresden Elektronik gateway.